Season 1, Episode 9:

 The next day, Talia tells Kosh she doesn't think she can do anymore, but he reminds her they have a contract.
 As Abbut approaches, she sees herself in some kind of computerized matrix.

-The hearing for Jha'dur's fate is about to get under way.
+The hearing to decide Jha'dur's fate is about to begin.
 Earth will vote in favor of a trial, and Sinclair expects the Minbari to vote in favor as well.
-The Narn and the Centauri both have had too many dealings with the Dilgar to risk coming out, and since the Vorlons, as usual, have abstained, the deciding vote will be cast by the League, a certain yes.
+The Narn and the Centauri both have had too many dealings with the Dilgar to risk coming out, and since the Vorlons have abstained (as usual), the deciding vote will be cast by the League - a certain yes.

 As the hearing begins, Kalika makes a motion for a trial to be held on Babylon 5.
 The votes go as expected, except the Minbari.
 Delenn has instructed Lennier to vote against.
 Kalika declares the League is not finished yet and storms out.
 When they are the only two left, Lennier apologizes to Sinclair for allowing Deathwalker to go free.
 When Sinclair asks, he explains that the Wind Swords did shelter Jha'dur, but the Grey Council only learned of her presence during the Earth-Minbari War.
 Now, ten years later, they cannot bear the shame of admitting it.

 The jumpgate activates and League warships begins arriving.
 Sinclair orders Ivanova to stall them and goes to talk to Kalika.
-He his attempts to placate her are rebuffed and he eventually has to tell her about Jha'dur's discovery.
-Back in C&C, Ivanova is surprised when the league ships suddenly move out of firing range.
-Sinclair tells her he played a wild card.
-He then goes back to chambers to finish negotiations.
+His attempts to placate her are rebuffed and he eventually has to tell her about Jha'dur's discovery.
+Back in C&C, Ivanova is surprised when the League ships suddenly move out of firing range.
+Sinclair tells her he played a wild card, and returns to chambers to finish negotiations.

 Talia is back with Kosh and Abbut.
-She has one more vision, this time she sees herself being attacked.
+She has another vision, in which she sees herself being attacked.
 Kosh suddenly declares their business completed.
 Abbut takes off his hat, revealing a strange cybernetic device from which he takes a data crystal which he gives to Kosh, then walks off.
 Talia asks what is on it and is told, "Reflection, surprise, terror; for the future."
 He then leaves.

 Sinclair has managed to hammer out a compromise in which Jha'dur will go to Earth to develop the drug, along with a team the League sends, after which she will be turned over to the League's custody.
 They agree to the terms.

 The situation now resolved, Sinclair goes to talk to Deathwalker one more time.
 She does not believe they will turn her over after the serum is developed, but he says he will make sure personally, a move she thinks will cost him his command.
-She mocks them for their attitude that they could never do what she and her kind did.
-She goes on to tell him the main ingredient comes from another sentient being, and cannot be synthesized.
-Once the news becomes public, it will cause pandemonium as everyone in the galaxy will try to take advantage of it without becoming a victim, a thought she clearly relishes.
+She mocks him for his confidence that they could never do what she and her kind did.
+She goes on to tell him that the main ingredient of the serum comes from another sentient being, and cannot be synthesized.
+Once the news becomes public, it will cause pandemonium as everyone in the galaxy will try to take advantage of it without becoming a victim themselves, a thought she clearly relishes.
 "Not like us?" she sneers, "You will become us!"